Largemouth Bass

 Top Tips for Catching Largemouth Bass

-1. Go where the fish are.
-The way you do this is to use your eye firstly, but if the fish are not presenting, think through the food chain.
+- Go where the fish are.
+The way you do this is to use your eye first, but if the fish are not presenting, think through the food chain.
 If you want to catch more bass, then pay attention to where the plants that bring in bugs are.

-2. Match your bait selection to the season and water conditions.
-The clearer the water, the more the bait must be shiny, white, and blue.
+- Match your bait selection to the season and water conditions.
+The clearer the water, the more your bait must be shiny, white, and blue.
 If you’re fishing in muddy water, make sure your bait selection holds brown and earth tones.